 - Therapeutic Relational Presence: Relationship as a Pathway to Spirituality

-- Continuing the Journey: Teaching and Expanding Therapeutic Presence
+- Continuing the Journey: Training and Expanding Therapeutic Presence to All Relationships

 Appendix A: Additional Resources for Cultivating Presence

 Appendix C: Markers of Clients' Safety